 Are these three women symbols as in the ‘three sisters’ from Macbeth signifying the ‘fates’?

 The candle flame cuts right up the middle of Myra’s face giving her an ethereal look of serenity.
 Yet the flame acts as as a declaration of the duality or paradox of Myra’s conflicted motherhood, denoting a split or fracture in her personality.
 A bit of symbolic camera play.
 And quietly as she begins to open her eyes, she snuffs the candle out with her fingers and we are in total blackness for a split second.
-It is also at this first séance that we see the presence of three women, which I infer as a signpost toward the symbolism of the three weird sisters or ‘fate’ from Shakespeare’s ”Macbeth’.
+It is also in this first séance that we see the presence of three women, which I infer as a signpost toward the symbolism of the three weird sisters or ‘fate’ from Shakespeare’s ”Macbeth’.
 Triggering a sort of marked destiny from this moment on.

-As the séance guests leave the house, exiting into the pouring rain with their scarves and umbrellas, John Barry’s music is composed of trickling sparse notes like that of rain drops themselves, subtle, dripping and as moody and dreamy as the opening sequence.
+As the séance guests leave the house, exiting into the pouring rain with their scarves and umbrellas, John Barry’s music is composed of trickling sparse notes like that of raindrops themselves, subtle, dripping, and as moody and dreamy as the opening sequence.
 The sparse melody is as slow and drawn out, and starkly subdued and somber as Myra’s voice when speaking to her child spirit guide that no one else can hear.